Open for 2020 and 2021 Camp Seasons

 Multiple layers of mitigation to keep our camp community safe

-After a safe and successful 2020 camp season with zero cases of COVID-19, we are looking forward to another memorable summer in 2021.
+After a safe, healthy, and successful 2020 and 2021 camp seasons during the pandemic, we are looking forward to another memorable summer in 2022.
 The success we had in running a sleep away camp during a pandemic depended on creating a "bubble", having multiple layers of mitigation, and most importantly having rapid COVID-19 testing onsite.

-Every camper and staff member needed a negative COVID-19 antigen or PCR test within 4 days of arrival.
-Four days after arrival, every staff member and camper were tested again with rapid antigen tests on site.
+Every camper and staff member needed a negative COVID-19 PCR test within 3 days of arrival.
+On arrival day and five days after arrival, every staff member and camper were tested again with a PCR test.